-Elm Grove Road, Dawlish, Devon EX7 0BY 01626 862318 office@dawlish.devon.sch.uk www.dawlish.devon.sch.uk
+Elm Grove Road, Dawlish, Devon EX7 0BY 01626 862318

+office@dawlish.devon.sch.uk www.dawlish.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.